pblack/docs/content/faq/what-is-auto-deploy.md

     weight: 9

 ---
-With Auto-deploy enabled, Forestry will automatically build and deploy your site every time you push changes to your repository.

-![][image-1]

-[image-1]:	/docs/forestryio/images/Auto-deploy-1.png
+If your site was imported using a Git repository, Forestry can also handle automatic deployment as changes are pushed to the source repository using [Auto Deploy](/docs/deployment-and-management/setting-up-deployment).